technative-university/aws-technative-workshop-nl-gr-01/content/_index.md

 - • Using the serverless framework.
 - • Officially supports untill NextJS 11
 - • NextJS 12 together with ISR and SSR in feature branches.
-- • Some success with Tracklib frontend running Next 12
+- • Some success with company frontend running Next 12
 - • NextJS 13 upgrade broke our implementation, (we made a git mess)

 &nbsp;